2013 Sidon clash: Background

 The Syrian civil war has heightened sectarian tensions within Lebanon, particularly between Sunni and Shia Muslims, many of whom support opposing sides and have entered the conflict in large numbers.
 Hezbollah leader Hassan Nasrallah announced on 25 May that Hezbollah would openly support President Bashar al-Assad's forces in fighting the insurgency in Syria.
-Some Sunni leaders in Lebanon have likewise at various points in time called for Jihad against the Assad government in Syria, and urged Lebanese to join.
+Some Sunni leaders in Lebanon have likewise at various points in time called for Jihad against the Assad government in Syria, and urged the Lebanese to join.

 In June 2013, clashes broke out in an eastern suburb of Sidon after several people attacked, threw stones at, and shattered the windows of, a car belonging to Amjad al-Assir, the brother of Hezbollah critic and hard-line cleric Sheik Ahmad al-Assir.
 Al-Assir then gave Hezbollah a one-week ultimatum to vacate apartments occupied by the group's supporters in the mostly Sunni city.
 Clashes broke out between gunmen backing Hezbollah and Sheik al-Assir, both sides wielding automatic rifles and rocket-propelled grenades.
 Officials stated that the gunmen fighting al-Assir's followers were believed to be Hezbollah sympathizers.

 Lebanese army troops deployed in the area of the fighting, which subsided after several hours.
 The military called on gunmen to withdraw immediately from the streets.